JoshHaokip/react-weather-app/README.md

 > Here are some of the things I learnt during this project

-Whilst completing this project, I was able to learn more about APIs and JSON objects.
-I have a more rounded understanding of JSON objects and key concepts such as key/value pairs.
-As a result, I am now able to read and understand the structure of data from API's and extract them so to the frontend.
+Whilst completing this project, I was able to learn more about APIs.
+I now have a more rounded understanding of JSON objects and key concepts such as key/value pairs.
+As a result, I am now able to read and understand the structure of data from API's and extract them to the frontend.

 I used the OpenWeather API for this project.
 I was able to discover a wide range of API's which will in no doubt help me when it comes to building a similar app in the future.